Best Practice Policies

 Criteria for Publishing

-DPG Open Access journals publish original research, select review articles, case-reports, conference abstracts, letters-to-the editor, book reviews, and special supplemental issues.
+Dougmar Publishing Group Open Access journals publish original research, select review articles, case-reports, conference abstracts, letters-to-the editor, book reviews, and special supplemental issues.
 All content must be accepted by the Editor-in-Chief and is subject to plagiarism-checking and the peer review process.

 Peer Review and Editorial Control

-After the quality control check, the Editor of the journal reviews the article, and decides if the article is accepted for review or rejected.
+After the quality control check, the Editor of the journal considers the article, and decides if the article is accepted for peer review or rejected.
 In some cases, where an article is submitted in English, by an author not fluent in English, the article may be sent back with the recommendations to have the article edited for English, and resubmitted.

 Once an article has been accepted, it will be sent to a selected editorial board member, based on experience and expertise.
 The Editorial Board member will then either act as one of two peer reviewers, or will select two peer reviewers to review the article.
 Reviews are double blind.